ldematte/HostedPumpkin/README.md

 Reusing and sharing processes and threads has a big advantage in terms of startup speed, resource usage and scalability.
 The price is that you lose the nice OS-provided isolation  and OS-provided cleanup.

-We implemented an AppDomain pool, in which each AppDomain follows a series of policies to decide if it can be reused for another snippet execution, recycled (unloaded and replaced by a new one) and to track resource usage and faults.
+We implemented an AppDomain pool, in which each AppDomain follows a series of policies to decide if it can be reused for another snippet execution, or if it needs to be recycled (unloaded and replaced by a new one) and to track resource usage and faults.

-Resource tracking is done by the Host interfaces, with the help of a `HostContext` class; faults are detected using a combination of managed code inside the the `AppDomainManager` and in the Host, by using escalation policies (more later)
+Resource tracking is done by the Host interfaces, with the help of a `HostContext` class; faults are detected using a combination of managed code inside the the `AppDomainManager` and in the Host, by using escalation policies (more on these policies later).

 ![](https://github.com/ldematte/SimpleHost/blob/master/resources/ThreadFlow.png)

 ##### Host interfaces, HostContext

-We implemented all the available Host Manager interfaces (see [1](https://msdn.microsoft.com/en-us/library/ms404385(v=vs.110).aspx) and [2](https://msdn.microsoft.com/en-us/magazine/cc163567.aspx)).
+In order to gain as much insight as possible on the various events happening inside the CLR during the execution of our snippets, we implemented all the available Host Manager interfaces (see [1](https://msdn.microsoft.com/en-us/library/ms404385(v=vs.110).aspx) and [2](https://msdn.microsoft.com/en-us/magazine/cc163567.aspx)).

 If the host implements a manager, the CLR does not create the associated resource (thread, memory, etc.) by itself, but offloads its management to the Host.
 So we intercepted virtually all calls that the code could make to the CLR and "re-implement" them with unmanaged primitives.

-In short, the CLR inside is full of places where it either ask the host to provide some functionality, or do it directly if no host is provided.
+In short, the CLR inside is full of places where it either asks the host to provide some functionality, or do it directly if no host is provided.
 An example from (managed) thread creation:

     IHostTaskManager *hostTaskManager = CorHost2::GetHostTaskManager();
     if (hostTaskManager) {
        hostTaskManager->GetCurrentTask(&curHostTask);
     }

 The interfaces provided by the Hosting API are implemented in the more straightforward way possible, with some exceptions.
 The goal is to mimic really closely what the "standard" (non-hosted) version of the CLR does.
 Obviously, we add code to record what is going on: the goal is to collect resource usage, per snippet, in order to cap them, or  prevent some events from happening (setting thread priority above normal?
-No no) and react to problems (a snippet is creating thousands of threads?
+No-no!) and react to problems (a snippet is creating thousands of threads?
 Stop it and notify the `AppDomainManager`: it will try to Abort it and then (eventually) escalate the issue).

-All the classes implementing the hosting interfaces and managers receive a `HostContext`, which records information about resources in order to track them.
-It tracks AppDomain - Thread relationships(*), Managed threads (called `CLRTask`s in the Hosting API) - Native thread relationships (called `HostTask`s in the Hosting API).
+All the classes implementing the Host Manager interfaces receive a reference to a `HostContext` class, which records information about resources in order to track them.
+It tracks `AppDomain <-> Thread` relationships(*), `Managed thread` (called `CLRTask`s in the Hosting API) `<-> Native thread` relationships (called `HostTask`s in the Hosting API), `Parent <-> Child` relationships between threads, `AppDomain <-> Memory`, ...

 `HostContext` is a coclass, so it can be accessed from managed code(**).
-This way, it is possible to get information about the state of the host from the `AppDomainManager`; see for example [`HostContext::GetThreadCount()`](https://github.com/ldematte/SimpleHost/blob/master/HostContext.cpp#L58)
+This way, it is possible to get information about the state of the host from the `AppDomainManager`; see for example [`HostContext::GetThreadCount()`](https://github.com/ldematte/SimpleHost/blob/master/HostContext.cpp#L58).

-(*) this is possible because we create threads and AppDomains in a controlled way: the only AppDomains allowed are our sandbox; each snippet runs in one sandbox; we create a thread before creating the new AppDomain, and therefore there is a controlled Thread-AppDomain relationship.
+(*) this is possible because we create threads and AppDomains in a controlled way: the only AppDomains allowed are our sandboxes; each snippet runs in one sandbox; we create a thread before creating the new AppDomain, and therefore there is a controlled `Thread <-> AppDomain` relationship.
-It is indirect, but it is the only documented way (there are undocumented way that use the Thread TEB to get the current AppDomain for each thread, but we tried to avoid that).
+It is indirect, but it is the only documented way to get this information (there are undocumented way that use the Thread TEB to get the current AppDomain for each thread, but we preferred to not rely on undocumented features).

 (**) Managed-unmanaged interactions, especially between hosting code (`AppDomainManager` and HostContext, for example) can be tricky.
 We solved it by using the simplest form of COM interop: direct call of `IUnkwnown` interface pointers.
 We made the `AppDomainManager` COM visible, and we made the `HostContext` a coclass.
 Special care is needed when there are multiple managed-unmanaged transitions (see next section).